ottobolyos/samba/README.md

 * 2023-09-24
     * added `nmbd` service and increase compatibility
     * print `smb.conf` on initialization to make `testparm -s` problems visible
-    * updated github build to fail if build/version combination already exists as tag
+    * updated GitHub build to fail if build/version combination already exists as tag
 * 2023-09-16
     * implemented working version of pull #87
     * fixed avahi model which now works without a single timemachine share
     * avahi will now be configured without timemachine
 * 2023-08-07
-    * create all groups, than create all users, and after that add users to groups - this gives a more clear and clean way to add users to different groups
+    * create all groups, then create all users, and after that add users to groups - this gives a more clear and clean way to add users to different groups
 * 2023-07-29
     * added `vfs objects = catia fruit streams_xattr` to global config to improve macos compatibility - closes issue #93